EVERSE-ResearchSoftware/RSQKit/pages/contributing/metadata_guidelines.md

 ### In EVERSE Training

 One can manually register a training material in [EVERSE Training](https://everse-training.app.cern.ch/).
-To make your material findable, keywords need to be properly describing your material.
-While registering your training material, we highly recommend to select keywords coming from the EVERSE [curated list for keywords](https://github.com/EVERSE-ResearchSoftware/training/blob/main/csv/keywords.csv).
-If your material is described with keywords from this list, it will be listed under the `Training` sections of relevant RSQKit pages.
+To make your material findable, you should use appropriate keywords to describe your material at the time of registering it.
+It is highly recommend to select keywords from the [EVERSE curated list for keywords](https://github.com/EVERSE-ResearchSoftware/training/blob/main/csv/keywords.csv), in which case it will be listed under the `Training` sections of relevant RSQKit pages that are described using the same keywords in their metadata.

 For example, if your material is about reproducibility, including 'reproducibility' as one of the keywords in EVERSE Training will result in having your material featured in the [Reproducible software environments](https://everse.software/RSQKit/reproducible_software_environments) page from the RSQKit.
 Contact <contact.eversetraining@cern.ch> for more information.